Event Handling and SocketContext Reference

 When to use it

-- Reading URL query parameters during connection.
+- To read URL query parameters during the connection.

 Method emit()